Reliably Detecting Model Failures in Deployment Without Labels: Experiments

-\textbf{IM dataset results.} \textbf{[Temporal shift]} We train the mean model on pre-2018 data and deploy on half-year splits thereafter.
-As shown in Fig.\ref{fig:evolving_shift}(a), there is little to no performance drop over time, indicating a non-deteriorating temporal shift.
-Accordingly, D3M resists unnecessary alerts, maintaining a low false positive rate compared to baselines (Fig.\ref{fig:evolving_shift}(b)). \textbf{[Age shift]} For deteriorating shifts, we train on adults aged 18–52 and test on various mixtures of age groups.
+\textbf{GEMINI Age Shift Results.} For deteriorating shifts, we train on adults aged 18–52 and test on various mixtures of age groups.
 Fig.\ref{fig:gemini_2}(a) shows a clear performance drop as more out-of-distribution samples are included.
 Here, all methods—including D3M—successfully flag these shifts (Fig.\ref{fig:gemini_2}(b)), with D3M achieving competitive detection across all mixture ratios.
 This demonstrates that D3M matches the strongest baselines in detecting genuine post-deployment deterioration.

 \textbf{Clinical integration and flexibility of monitoring.} In real-world clinical settings, the deployment of monitoring systems like D3M must be complemented with clear guidelines for human intervention.
-One practical integration point is within existing model governance frameworks in hospital information systems, where D3M’s alerts could be logged and periodically reviewed by clinical data stewards or model governance committees. \textbf{Therein lies the flexibility of detecting versus agnostic adaptation}: monitoring provides a choice on what to do next given a deterioration flag, whether it be retraining, triggering deeper performance audits, shadow deployments, or even adapting.
+One practical integration point is within existing model governance frameworks in hospital information systems, where D3M’s alerts could be logged and periodically reviewed by clinical data stewards or model governance committees. \textit{Therein lies the flexibility of detecting versus agnostic adaptation}: monitoring provides a choice on what to do next given a deterioration flag, whether it be retraining, triggering deeper performance audits, shadow deployments, or even adapting.
 We believe D3M offers a tunable layer of oversight that can flexibly support both real-time and retrospective clinical review processes.

+Notably, we view the success of D3M on the real-life D3M as representing a paradigmatic shift in the AI in Healthcare space: current ML models are trained on historical data, validated on held-out test sets, and then deployed directly into clinical practice with minimal ongoing monitoring for performance degradation.
+While existing approaches relying on heuristic thresholds or requiring expensive retraining cycles have been limitedly employed, our method offers healthcare practitioners a principled mechanism to maintain model reliability in production environments.
+The validation of the D3M monitoring framework on the GEMINI dataset, which exhibits natural temporal shifts including the COVID-19 disruption, demonstrates the practical utility of this approach in real-world clinical settings where model deterioration can directly impact patient care decisions.